Madhu94/grafana-highcharts/README.md

-# Webpack Template for Grafana plugins development
-Grafana plugin to add a [Highcharts](https://www.highcharts.com/) panel.
+A Grafana plugin to add a [Highcharts](https://www.highcharts.com/) panel.

 # Build plugin